 Dry eyes can be a chronic condition.
 Your EyeCare Associates Alabama eye doctor can prescribe a dry eye treatment plan to keep your eyes healthy and prevent your vision from being negatively impacted by this condition.

-EyeCare Associates has eye doctors in our locations serving Alabama who provide treatment for dry eye and other eye conditions.
+EyeCare Associates has eye doctors at each of our Alabama locations who can provide treatment for dry eye and many other eye conditions.

-If you suffer from dry eyes and experience any of the following symptoms, schedule an appointment with one of our EyeCare Associates doctors:
+If you suffer from dry eyes and experience any of the following symptoms, schedule an appointment with one of our Alabama eye care professionals:

 dryness, stinging, or burning feeling in your eyes

 EyeCare Associates' team of experienced dry eye doctors will work with you to determine the best preventive care and treatment options for your dry eyes.